 Pros

-No fines if drivers strictly follow dispatcher instructions
+No fines issued when drivers strictly follow dispatcher instructions

 Cons